-I am a Licensed Clinical Social Worker in California with over 18 years of experience providing comprehensive mental health care to adults navigating complex personal, professional, and health-related stressors.
-I hold a Master’s degree in Social Work from Barry University and bring extensive clinical experience from medical and psychiatric hospital settings.
-I specialize in working with women in high-stress careers who are balancing demanding professional roles, family responsibilities, and major life transitions.
-Many of my clients struggle with anxiety, burnout, imposter syndrome, and the emotional impact of chronic stress.
-I also support individuals coping with chronic illness, including cancer, and those adjusting to the psychological strain of living in a body that requires ongoing care while personal wellbeing is often deprioritized.
+I am a Licensed Clinical Social Worker in California with over 19 years of experience providing high-quality mental health care to adults navigating complex personal, relational, and health-related stressors.
+I earned my Master’s degree in Social Work from Barry University and bring extensive clinical experience from medical and psychiatric hospital settings, where I worked with individuals facing acute stress, chronic illness, and major life transitions.
+I work with adults who are balancing work, family responsibilities, and the emotional weight of ongoing life demands.
+Many of my clients experience anxiety, chronic overwhelm, and exhaustion from carrying multiple roles while feeling responsible for holding everything together.
+I also support individuals living with chronic illness, including cancer, who may struggle with self-blame, guilt, or the belief that their health challenges reflect personal weakness rather than realities that require compassion, adjustment, and support.
+In addition, I help clients process grief related to health changes, reproductive trauma, and losses connected to fertility, pregnancy, or shifts in life expectations.
+These experiences are often isolating and misunderstood, leading many people to minimize their own pain while continuing to care for others.
+Therapy provides space to name these losses, understand their emotional impact, and begin integrating them in ways that reduce shame and support healing.
 My therapeutic approach is grounded, practical, and compassionate.
-I help clients develop effective coping skills, improve emotional regulation, and navigate identity shifts that often accompany career changes, health challenges, and evolving life roles.
-Therapy is collaborative and tailored, with an emphasis on building resilience, increasing clarity, and creating sustainable balance rather than quick fixes.
-Clients often seek therapy with me when they feel overwhelmed, disconnected from themselves, or stuck in patterns of over-functioning and self-neglect.
-Together, we work to slow things down, identify what truly matters, and develop strategies that support steadier functioning and values-aligned decision-making.
-My goal is to provide a supportive, non-judgmental space where clients can regain a sense of agency, restore emotional stability, and move forward with greater intention and confidence.
+I focus on helping clients improve emotional regulation, develop effective coping strategies, and navigate identity shifts that accompany health challenges, family strain, and evolving life roles.
+Therapy is collaborative and tailored, with an emphasis on sustainable change rather than quick fixes.
+Clients often come to me feeling overwhelmed, disconnected from themselves, or stuck in patterns of self-neglect and over-responsibility.
+Together, we slow the pace, clarify what truly matters, and develop strategies that support steadier functioning and values-aligned decision-making.

 In our first session together, here's what you can expect